odayibas/xperimenter/README.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

+# Introduction
+Ultimate goal of a simulation practitioner is to understand a system (natural or synthetic) by running a corresponding model.
+This is obvious that the success of that endeavor is depended to a systematic approach and planning ahead.
+Our proposed solution is to support computer simulation domain by using model-driven development practices.

+Xperimenter is an external domain-specific language to specify simulation experiments.
+As a declarative language, it is used to declare user requirements about an experiment.
+The translator generates the target environment entities as runnable assets.
+Later, target environment uses these assets to replicate the originator's experiment.
+Xperimenter also has a mechanism to manage experiment variants.
+The fragments of an experiment specification are mapped to the features and these selectable features are used to provide a mechanism for managed reuse.

 # Download
 Please refer to the Xperimenter project page to download the latest release: